hammad93/sorting-algorithm/README.md

 # sorting-algorithm
+## `This is novel research with unknown impact.
+Please contact Hammad Usmani before distributing.`
 Non comparison sorting algorithm with time complexity O(n) utilizing elementary data structures This sorting algorithm has the following time constraints.
 Proof is left to the reader